-Applications are due February 15th, 2018 for the 2018-2019 cohort.
-Please subscribe to the Scholars’ Lab newsletter or check back here for further information.
+Applications are closed for the 2018-2019 cohort.
+Please subscribe to the Scholars’ Lab newsletter or check back here for further information about future applications.

 The Praxis Program is a radical re-imagining of the annual teaching and training we offer in the Scholars’ Lab.
 Its fellowships support a team of six University of Virginia PhD students from a variety of disciplines, who work collaboratively on a shared digital humanities project.
 Under the guidance of Scholars’ Lab faculty and staff, Praxis fellows conceive, develop, publish, and promote a digital project over the course of an academic year.

 Our first two cohorts designed and built Prism, a digital tool for crowd-sourced humanities interpretation, visualization, and textual analysis.
 Our third and fourth cohorts re-imagined Ivanhoe, a WordPress theme enabling collaborative criticism through roleplay.
 Our fifth cohort explored sonification of humanities data with the project Clockwork.
 Stay tuned for news about our incoming cohort!

 Beginning as a 2011-2013 pilot project supported by a grant from the Andrew W. Mellon Foundation to UVa Library’s Scholarly Communication Institute, the Praxis Program is now generously supported by UVa Library and GSAS.